cardinalby/schedule-job-action/README.md

 * `envRefIsTagVariable` Default: `DELAYED_JOB_CHECKOUT_REF_IS_TAG`<br>
 Name of variable containing `true` if ref is tag to add to env section of the job

-## Env variable

-You should set `GITHUB_TOKEN` env variable to enable action to access GitHub API.
-See example.

 ## Outputs
 Values from [API](https://docs.github.com/en/rest/reference/repos#releases) response object: